Local Off-Market Oregon Investment Properties With High Equity…

 Looking to pick up some more properties for your investment portfolio?
 Are you looking for a great deal on a cheap house to live in?

 Are you a Landlord looking to cleanup your portfolio and liquidate some underperforming properties?
 We can help you there too, let me make a Fair Offer to you.Flip Sharkz

 is a real estate investment company.
 We are full-time property investors in Eugene and specialize in finding those hidden house deals that you normally only hear about… usually at 30-50% off retail value.

-With our proprietary marketing systems we find the best properties in foreclosure, bank owned foreclosures, Oregon Investment Properties for sale, handyman deals, fixer uppers, discount homes, distressed property, and buy them at great win-win prices for both us and the home seller.
+With our proprietary marketing systems we find the best properties in foreclosure, bank owned foreclosures (REO Properties), Oregon Investment Properties for sale, handyman deals, fixer uppers, discount homes, distressed property, and buy them at great win-win prices for both us and the home seller.
 We then pass these deals along to our preferred buyers who are looking for great investment properties, rental properties or even rent to own or for just a great house to live in.

 We talk with lots of people looking to buy real estate investment properties in Eugene and surrounding areas.
 Some of them know what they’re doing… and some of them are still in the learning process.

 But, since our entire business is finding great deals… and often passing those deals onto real estate investors like you at huge discounts… I thought it would be a great idea to share with you some resources on how to effectively evaluate a real estate investment deal.
 This works in any market… Eugene, surrounding areas, OR, any other states across the country.

 When you really boil it down… evaluating investment properties in Oregon is a pretty simple process.
 If you’re looking to buy real estate as an investment, wholesale properties, hold them for rent… whatever, one of the most important parts is buying it right (i.e. – not overpaying).

 So lets dive in and codify the topic a bit…